Search

 Toggle

-When the button is used, it will toggle between the minimum and maximum values.
+If a knob/slide is used, moving it in any direction will toggle between the above-mentioned values.

 Increment / Decrement

-When the button is used the value will be either increased or decreased.
+When the controller button is used the pin value will be either increased or decreased.

 Reset

-When the button is used, the value will be reset to the default value.
+When the controller button is used, the pin value will be reset to the default value.

 Revert

-When the button is used, the value will be reverted to the previously used value.
+When the controller button is used, the pin value will be reverted to the previously used value.

 You can quickly unassign one or all controller(s) directly from the Pin Values panel after right-clicking on the value's name.

-You can also build controlling structures within the flow graph using MIDI modules.
+You can also build controlling structures in the FLOW Editor using MIDI modules.

 Learn function

-All Midi input modules have the Learn function.
-If you enable it, Aximmetry will automatically detect the type of controller you are using.
+All MIDI input modules have the Learn function.
+If you enable it, Aximmetry will automatically specify the above-mentioned three elements to assign them to the selected parameter in Aximmetry.

 Controller